Typography Scale Generator

 The mathematics and music theory behind harmonious typography

 A type scale is a sequence of font sizes that follow a consistent mathematical relationship.
-Starting from a base size (typically 16px for body text), each level is calculated by multiplying or dividing by a specific ratio.
+Starting from a base size (typically 16px), each level is calculated by multiplying by a specific ratio.

-Many typographic ratios come from musical intervals, which have been proven harmonious for centuries.
-The “Perfect Fourth” (1.333) matches the frequency ratio of a perfect fourth in music.
-The “Perfect Fifth” (1.500) corresponds to the musical interval of the same name.
+Many typographic ratios come from musical intervals.
+The "Perfect Fourth" (1.333) matches the frequency ratio of a perfect fourth in music.

 Popular Scale Ratios Explained